promi4s/ocelescope/docs/evaluation/plugin.md

 #### Add the Utility File

-To keep the plugin code clean and organized, we will place the discovery and visualization functions in a separate file named `util.py`.
+To keep your plugin code clean and organized, we will place the discovery and visualization functions in a separate file named `util.py`.

 You can either **download** the ready-made [:material-download: util.py](../assets/util.py){download="util.py"} file and place it next to your `plugin.py`,
 or **create** a new `util.py` file in the same directory and **paste** the implementation below.